 Register Classes for Portable Data Sharing [Deprecated]

-Add Classes for Portable Data Sharing
+How to Add and Map Classes for Portable Data Sharing

 To enable seamless data sharing between .NET and Java applications in NCache, you need to configure Portable Data Sharing by adding and mapping shared classes across both platforms using the NCache Management Center.